robcarver17/pysystemtrade/docs/userguide.md

     """
     Stage for combining forecasts (already capped and scaled)

-    This is a 'switching' class which selects eithier the fixed or the estimated flavours
+    This is a 'switching' class which selects either the fixed or the estimated flavours

     """